Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Introduction

+To answer these questions, we first propose a risk-aware generalization of the continual RL framework proposed in \citet{Abel2025-ez}, where we formalize continual risk-aware RL as an ongoing exchange of actions and observations between an agent and an environment, such that the agent receives observations from the environment, processes those observations into \emph{risk-aware observations} based on its \emph{risk attitude} (or \emph{risk tolerance}), then emits actions back to the environment based on the risk-aware observations.
+Then, we leverage this risk-aware framework to propose a set of axioms that establish the conditions needed to enable an agent to be risk-aware in continual settings.

-In this work, we take the first steps towards developing a risk-aware foundation for continual RL.
-In particular, we first examine the classical theory of \emph{risk measures} (e.g. see Chapter 6 of \citet{Shapiro2009-pp}), which has served as a crucial theoretical foundation for risk-aware decision-making in non-continual RL, and show that, in its current form, it is inconsistent with the unique demands of continual RL, particularly the stability-plasticity dilemma.
-Then, building on this insight, we extend risk measure theory into the continual setting by introducing a new class of risk measures, called \emph{ergodic risk measures}, which are designed to be compatible with continual learning.
-Finally, using the well-known average-reward Markov decision process (MDP) formulation \citep{Puterman1994-dq} as a basis, we provide a case study, along with numerical results, which show the intuitive appeal and theoretical soundness of ergodic risk measures in a continual learning setting.
+The second half of our exploration is then aimed at examining existing frameworks and methodologies used for non-continual risk-aware RL to see how compatible they are with these axioms.
+To this end, we examine the classical theory of \emph{risk measures} (e.g. see Chapter 6 of \citet{Shapiro2009-pp}), which has served as a theoretical foundation for risk-aware decision-making in non-continual RL, and find that, in its current form, it is incompatible with the axioms, and hence, continual learning.
+Then, building on this insight, we extend risk measure theory into the continual setting by proposing a new class of \emph{ergodic risk measures}, and showing that it is compatible with continual learning.

+Finally, using the well-known average-reward Markov decision process (MDP) formulation \citep{Puterman1994-dq} as a basis, we provide a case study, along with numerical results, which show the intuitive appeal of ergodic risk measures in continual settings.
 Altogether, these contributions provide, to the best of our knowledge, the first formal theoretical treatment of risk-aware decision-making in a continual (i.e., lifelong) learning setting.